eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 8   | h           | 57 [only if "8 b" is 7-bit] |                             |
 8   | i           | 56 [only if "8 a" is 7-bit] |                             |

-Every module that uses CC has assigned a **Default ID**.
-The Default ID is its initial ID value.
-Some simple modules cannot change this to a different ID, but more sophisticated ones can.
-The Default ID is associated with the category of the module.
-The Default ID categories are as follows:
+### Default ID Table

+Modules have a Default ID (or "Initial ID") corresponding to a category that they belong to.
+You may be able to change this ID to something else.
+The default IDs are:

 ID | Default ID Category
 ---|-----------------------------------------------------